geoffstevens8/best-dark-themes-pack/README.md

 # Best Dark Themes Pack

-The best dark themes for Visual Studio Code are now available as a single package, so you don't have to install them individually.
+The best dark themes for Visual Studio Code are now available as a single package, so you don't have to manually install them one by one.

+I love building tools that make developers happy.
+You should also check out another extension I am contributing to called [Code Time](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode).

-The pack includes:
+The dark themes pack includes:

 * [One Dark Pro](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme)
 * [Dracula Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula)